LethalMaus/AndroidSecurityTraining/README.md

   - Vulnerable: `app/src/vuln/java/.../network/VulnNetworkHelper.kt`
   - Network Security Config (secure): `app/src/secure/res/xml/network_security_config_client_secure.xml`
 #### Lab guide (do this)
+  - Quick setup for interception and emulator proxy: see [MITM proxy quick setup (mitmproxy + emulator)](#mitm-proxy-quick-setup-mitmproxy--emulator).
   1) Build `vulnPinning` and route traffic through your proxy.
 Observe successful MITM using a user‑installed CA and, optionally, cleartext.
   2) Build `securePinning` and repeat.
 Requests should fail when intercepted or when certificates don’t match pins.
   3) Try rotating the server certificate to demonstrate pin failures.
+  4) Optional: Install the mitmproxy CA from `http://mitm.it` on the emulator and generate an SPKI pin for it with the OpenSSL commands in the quick setup section to experiment with pinning/CT behavior.
 #### Best practices
   - Prefer HTTPS only; disallow cleartext by default.
   - Use Network Security Config to distrust user CAs for production and limit trust anchors.